Bedbugs: Tips for preventing

-Although bed bugs don't usually require serious medical attention, they can cause a great deal of anxiety and restless nights.
-To help find bed bugs before they find you (and your belongings), dermatologists recommend looking for the following signs near places where you sleep.
+Although bedbugs don't usually require serious medical attention, they can cause a great deal of anxiety and restless nights.
+To find bedbugs before they find you (and your belongings), dermatologists recommend looking for the following signs near places where you sleep.

 When checking into a hotel, cabin aboard a cruise ship, or elsewhere, you want to check your room before unpacking.